adamadair/adamadair.github.io/_posts/2019-04-30-go-go-gobots.markdown

 date: "2019-04-30 15:15:55 -0500"
 ---

-Riddles.io is codesports platform where you write bots in a language of your choice to play games in one of their hosted competitions.
+[Riddles.io](https://www.riddles.io/) is codesports platform where you write bots in a language of your choice to play games in one of their hosted competitions.
 I've written bots that play Texas Hold'em poker, Ultimate Tic Tac Toe, and other games.
-I was recently on vacation in Arizona where I wrote down some notes on making a bot to compete in their AI Block Battle game, and when I got home I coded a quick bot in C# to get the communications down and uploaded it to the site and then promptly forgot about it.
+I was recently on vacation in Arizona where I wrote down some notes on making a bot to compete in their [AI Block Battle](https://playground.riddles.io/competitions/ai-block-battle) game, which is a Tetris like competition.
+When I got home I coded a quick bot in C# to get the communications down and uploaded it to the site and then promptly forgot about it.